 Once accepted we will make an instant payment to your local South Africa bank account.

-So next time when you ask “where can I sell my watch in Cape Town?”, you’ll know the answer.
+So next time you ask… “Where can I sell my watch in Cape Town?”, you’ll think, Anthony Alan!

 Why Anthony Alan?

-When you sell your watch to a professional business who specialises in buying fine Swiss watches, you don’t need to deal with the headaches of finding a buyer online.
+When you sell your watch to professional watch buyers that specialise in buying fine Swiss watches, you don’t need to deal with the headaches of finding a buyer online.

-You’ve probably heard of the many scam artists online waiting to rip you off.
-Well it’s true, they’ll setup a meeting and potentially rob you of your possessions.
+You’ve probably heard of the many scam artists on the web waiting to rip you off.
+Well, it’s true, they’ll set up a meeting and potentially rob you of your possessions.